 Maine finished 43rd in a study by the website Rich States, Poor States that examined the 50 states’ economic outlooks based on 15 weighted policy measures.

 Maine was included in a new analysis from the Tax Foundation identifying 36 states that have major changes to their tax codes taking effect this year.

 Maine would have adequate revenues to manage a moderate economic downturn without raising taxes or cutting services, according to a new analysis from Moody’s Analytics.

-U.S. Term Limits (USTL), the leader in the non-partisan national movement to limit terms for elected officials, praises Derek Levasseur, 2020 U.S. Senate candidate from Maine, for signing the pledge for an amendment to term limit Congress.
+U.S. Term Limits (USTL), the leader in the non-partisan national movement to limit terms for elected officials, praises 2020 U.S. house candidate for Maine (district 1), Jay Allen, for signing the pledge for an amendment to term limit Congress.

 Maine state house Rep. Justin Fecteau, (district 86), has committed support for term limits on Congress by signing the Term Limits Convention pledge.

 U.S. Term Limits, the nation’s largest and oldest grassroots term limits advocacy organization, is pleased to announce that Dr. Jay Allen is set to sign the pledge to support term limits on Congress.

 Joan Ferrini-Mundy, president of the University of Maine, earned $350,000 in 2018, making Ferrini-Mundy the highest-paid public employee in Maine last year, according to a ranking by the website GOBankingRates.